nomadyus/dotfiles/README.md

 ```
   git push --force
 ```
-**NOTE** Be careful as this will rewrite the history in the origin which might be in pulled by other users.
+**NOTE** Be careful as this will rewrite the history in the origin which might be pulled by other users.